-We'd like to introduce you the second completed edition of the brochure "Programme Guidelines, Procedures, Models, Professional Standards", which includes standards and professional procedures worked out by our circle.
+We'd like to introduce you the second completed edition of the brochure " Programme Assumptions, Procedures, Models, Professional Standards", which includes standards and professional procedures worked out by our circle.
 There were few hundreds of graduates from our training courses and conferences who took part in preparing this material.
 They reflect our way of thinking, our values and beliefs as well as our general experience that comes out of our work with children and youth.
 The proposals have preliminary and draft character.
-They serve rather as and invitation for discussion than its final outcome.
-We do however attempt to reach these standards and to comply to them to the maximum possible extend in our everyday work with children and youth.
+They rather serve and as for discussion than its final outcome.
+We do however attempt to reach these and to comply to to the maximum possible extend in our everyday work with children and youth.